 Mouflon, Feral Sheep

 Mouflons are thought to be the progenitor of the domestic sheep breeds we have today.
-They were first introduced to the Hawaiian community in the late 1700s by the European settlers.
+They were first introduced to the Hawaiian community in the late 1700s by European settlers.

 Before their invasion, as the Hawaiian people saw it back then, there were no grazing or browsing mammals in the state.

-Today, they are not commonly seen, but many of them live on the Islands in Hawaii and Lanai.
+Today, they are not commonly seen, but many live on the Islands in Hawaii and Lanai.
 The typical Mouflon sheep have short dark brown or reddish furs with a black streak on its back and white patches on the sides.

 Mule Deer, Black-tail Deer